dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Quirks**:

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
 * **DevirtualiseMmio**: NO
-   * Reduces Stolen Memory Footprint, expands options for `slide=N` values and generally useful for newer firmwares
+   * Reduces Stolen Memory Footprint, expands options for `slide=N` values and generally useful for newer firmware
 * **DisableSingleUser**: NO
-   * Disables use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
+   * Disables the use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
 * **DisableVariableWrite**: NO
    * Needed for systems with non-functioning NVRAM like Z390 and such
 * **DiscardHibernateMap**: NO
    * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES
    * Allows for slide values to be used in Safemode
 * **EnableWriteUnprotector**: YES
    * Removes write protection from CR0 register during their execution
 * **ForceExitBootServices**: NO
    * Ensures ExitBootServices calls succeeds even when MemoryMap has changed, don't use unless necessary
 * **ProtectCsmRegion**: NO
-  * Needed for fixing artifacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
+   * Needed for fixing artefacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
 * **SetupVirtualMap**: YES
    * Fixes SetVirtualAddresses calls to virtual addresses
 * **ShrinkMemoryMap**: NO
    * Needed for systems with large memory maps that don't fit, don't use unless necessary

 ## DeviceProperties